JuliaAI/MLJ.jl/README.md

 ### The MLJ Universe

-The functionality of MLJ is distributed over a number of repositories illustrated in the dependency chart below.
+The functionality of MLJ is distributed over several repositories illustrated in the dependency chart below.
 These repositories live at the [JuliaAI](https://github.com/JuliaAI) umbrella organization.